tenphi/numl-storybook/public/pages/storybook/base/links.md

 ## Accessibility

-NuML creates real link inside element so right mouse click works as expected.
+Numl creates real link inside element so right mouse click works as expected.
 Use [prerender](https://github.com/prerender/prerender) (or alternatives) to make sure your site will be parsed correctly by Search Bots.